TheCandidStartup/TheCandidStartup.github.io/_drafts/react-virtual-scroll-0-6-0.md

 I've also included pre-composed `VirtualList` and `VirtualGrid` components for simple use cases.
 These components are largely backwards compatible with previous versions of the package.

-It's time to introduce the new React Virtual Scrolling component family.
+It's time to introduce the new [React Virtual Scroll 0.6.x](https://www.npmjs.com/package/@candidstartup/react-virtual-scroll/v/0.6.0) component family.

+{% include candid-image.html src="/assets/images/react-virtual-scroll/npm-react-virtual-scroll-0-6-0.png" alt="react-virtual-scroll 0.6.0 release" %}

 # Virtual Container